How much does a kitchen worktop cost?

 The last price component is measuring and installation

 These services may add 25–50% to the price of the worktop.
 The percentage is smaller for larger and more expensive worktops.

-Finally, remember: stone lasts!
+Finally, keep in mind: stone lasts!

 In the end, if you take proper care of your worktop, stone will be cheaper than wood or laminate.
 With the right care, a stone kitchen will last a lifetime!